Ask investor.com

 Fact-checked by Dayana Yochim

-Credit scores can range from about 300 to 850.
-The definition of a “good” credit score is between 670 to 739 for the FICO score model and between 661 and 780 for the VantageScore model, two of the most widely used credit scores.
+Quick take: A useful rule of thumb is that a credit score between 670 to 739 in the FICO score model and between 661 and 780 for the VantageScore model is considered a “good” credit score.

 Andrea Coombes shares what qualifies as a "good" credit score.